dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 This target gets you ready
 to begin writing web apps in Dart.
-Here you will download the Dart software, and use the Dart Editor to create and run two small applications.
+Here you will download the Dart software, and use Dart Editor to create and run two small applications.

 * [Download the Dart software bundle](#download-dart)